 In our society, there is a myth that most of us have grown up with.
 We all know it, we've heard it before; it's the one about how we live in a classless society where anyone, rich or poor, can make it big - the main ingredient for success is determination.
 There is also a reality.
-It takes this form: whether a kid drops out after grade eight, finishes high school, goes to university, chooses vocational or academic training,
+It takes this form: whether a kid drops out after grade eight, finishes high school, goes to university, chooses vocational or academic training depends largely on his or her class background.